 As disclosed in notes 9 and 35, one of the material associates (Swan General Ltd) accounted using the equity method and included in Investment in Associates on the consolidated statement of financial position at December 31, 2023 is carried at MUR'M 1,960.2.
 The Group's share of profits of the associate included in share of results of associates is MUR'M 192.7 and the share of other comprehensive income is MUR'M 57.2.
 The equity accounting of the associated company has been based on unaudited information for the year ended December 31, 2023, in which IFRS 4 Insurance contracts has been applied instead of IFRS 17 Insurance Contracts due to delays caused by the first-time application of the latter.
-The audit of the associate for the year ended December 31, 2023, was not finalised which caused the auditor not being able to report to us on the associated company's financial information for the year ended December 31, 2023, and its share of results and other comprehensive income for the year then ended.
+The audit of the associate for the year ended December 31, 2023, was not finalised which caused the auditor not being able to report to us on the associated company's financial information for the year ended December 31, 2023.
+We were thus unable to obtain sufficient appropriate audit evidence regarding the carrying amount of the Group's investment in the associated company at December 31, 2023 and its share of results and other comprehensive income for the year then ended.
 Consequently, we were unable to determine whether any adjustments to these amounts would have been necessary.